 - Love Epiphany: Bow tells a sleeping Adora that he has retained memories from the third season's Lotus-Eater Machine, and one of them includes a moment when he and Glimmer shared a kiss, making him realize that he has romantic feelings for her and wonder if Glimmer also remembers and feels the same.

 - Obviously Evil: When Catra states that, while she figured it out pretty quickly, no one in the Horde really thought of themselves as "villains or anything", Steven points out that they literally lived in a place called the Fright Zone.
 He even brings it up against later, incredulously noting that her caretaker was named Shadow Weaver.

 - Ontological Mystery: Averted.
 Since this takes place after Book 1 of Infinity Train, Catra and Steven are fully aware of the train's purpose and the meaning of the numbers thanks to One-One's introductory videos.
-However, they're still at a complete lost as to how to accomplish the "fix their problems" part of the equation, and Steven is flustered about how the train functions in general.
+However, they're still at a complete loss as to how to accomplish the "fix their problems" part of the equation, and Steven is flustered about how the train functions in general.

 - Pet the Dog: One of Catra's first actions on the train.
 Though she's at first indifferent to Butter Brickle, who was showing her the way to leave the car, she become sympathetic to him when he reveals that he's an outcast with no friends.
 Catra encourages him to stand up for himself, even agreeing to be his friend regardless of whether they actually see each other again.
 Her number comes down for that act of kindness.